Accessibility (WCAG)

 I organized the information architecture to prioritize key user actions, including product discovery, appointment booking, and clinic search.
 The navigation and page structure were designed to help users quickly understand services and move efficiently through the site.

 I designed a dedicated page to promote the organization’s side brand, translating its philosophy into a visual storytelling experience.
-A seed motif was introduced as the central design element, symbolizing growth and the cycle of life.

 I created wireframes to structure the main pages and define how content, services, and navigation should be organized.
 This helped align stakeholders early and allowed us to focus on clarity before moving into visual design.